schollz/paracosms/README.md

 ### automatic warping

-automatic warping of imported audio is conducted *whenever bpmX is in the filename*. if your sample is called "`cool_sound_bpm120.wav`" then it will assume a bpm of 120 and stretch it to match the current norns clock. _note:_ if you change the norns clock after starting *paracosms* then the samples will not be warped to fit anymore.
+imported audio is automatically warped when either the `guess bpm` parameter is actived, or when "`bpmX`" occurs in the filename. for example of this latter case: if your sample is called "`cool_sound_bpm120.wav`" then it will assume a bpm of 120 and automaticlly stretch it to match the current norns clock in a way that doesn't affect pitch. _note:_ if you change the norns clock after starting *paracosms* then the samples will not be warped to fit anymore.

-additionally, if you include "`drum`" in the filename, then it is warped without using pitch-compensation when changing the speed. otherwise samples are assumed to be melodic and be pitch-compensated so that they stay in the same key when warping them to the new tempo.
+_another note:_ if you include "`drum`" in the filename, then warping happens without using pitch-compensation.

-you can change the warping at any time by going to the sample and editing the warping parameters. a new warped file is automatically generated and loaded when editing any parameter. all the warped files are stored in the `data/paracosms` folder.
+you can change the warping at any time by going to the sample and editing the warping parameters. a new warped file is automatically generated and loaded when editing any parameter. all the warped files are stored in the `data/paracosms` folder. this makes subsequent reloads faster.

 ### gapless playback

-**recorded samples:** gapless playback is achieved in recorded samples by recording post-roll audio and crossfading that back into the beginning.
+**recorded samples:** gapless playback is achieved in recorded samples by recording post-roll audio and crossfading that back into the beginning. *paracosms* takes care of this automatically.

 **imported samples:** imported samples are assumed to already have been processed for gapless playback. read the tutorial below to edit your samples for gapless playback: